artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![Skin](http://clusterrr.com/dump/nes_mini_skin.png)

 So we can download this file and edit using your favorite graphic editor without any problems!
 But... we can't rewrite this file, it's stored on the read-only file system inside NES Mini.
-However, we can place files inside "/var/lib" directory, so save your modified file as ***/var/lib/hakchi/rootfs*/usr/share/clover-ui/resources/sprites/nes.png**:
+Although, we can place files inside "/var/lib" directory, so save your modified file as ***/var/lib/hakchi/rootfs*/usr/share/clover-ui/resources/sprites/nes.png**:

 ![Skin](http://clusterrr.com/dump/nes_mini_skin2.png)